5 SIMPLE TIPS FOR EASIER HOLIDAY ENTERTAINING December 17 2017

 Our little kitchen does the trick, but it's not set up well for entertaining.
 Whether you have the most efficient set-up or not, having ready-made food on hand for meals during the holidays just makes life easy.
 I have a few tricks up my sleeve to prepare for that ultimate holiday meal.

 Make-Ahead Gravy: Yes... make the gravy.
 Seriously, this is life-changing.
-Follow the instructions for Jamie Oliver's get-ahead gravy and you'll have amazing gravy without all fussy business of standing at the stove, stirring and tasting, trying to get the gravy just right.
+Follow the instructions for Jamie Oliver's get-ahead gravy, and you'll have amazing gravy without all the fussy business standing at the stove, stirring and tasting, trying to get the gravy just right.
 Of course, if you like the suspense, please - be my guest.
 I'll cross my fingers for you...
-I'll be able to because I won't be stirring gravy ;)
+I'll be able to because I won't be stirring gravy ;) I always add the dripping from our turkey to the gravy and, if needed, add homemade chicken stock to adjust the consistancy.

-Dressing not Stuffing: Instead of stuffing, I put a combo of aromatics like apples, fresh herbs, lemon and onion inside the turkey.
-It's cuts down on prep time and shortens cooking time for the turkey.
-This Fennel Sausage and Apple Dressing is always a hit and is easily made gluten-free.
+Dressing vs Stuffing: Instead of stuffing, I put a combo of aromatics like apples, fresh herbs, lemon and onion inside the turkey.
+It cuts down on prep time AND shortens cooking time for the turkey.
+This Fennel Sausage and Apple Dressing is always a hit and is easily made gluten-free by replacing conventional bread with cornbread.

 Or the morning of – just don't wait too long.
 If you're having a less formal gathering, setting out all the dishes and arranging the space where the food will be set up is helpful.
 Finding out if you are short on wine glasses or forks is not the end of the world, but by knowing in advance, you'll have time to sort it out.